Quarke/Project4/README.txt

 5) Cleanup
     A SIGINT or SIGTERM triggers cleanup.
 This cancels threads and closes all relevent objects, and exits gracefullly.

-A sigalarm function  controls when a batch is added to the fetch_queue.
+A sigalarm function controls when a batch is added to the fetch_queue and controls the output file.